-• The CD revolves at high speed within the unit.
+The CD revolves at high speed within the unit.
 Defective (cracked or badly bent) CDs should never be used.

-Do not use non-conventional discs such as heart-shaped, octagonal discs, etc. The CD player/changer could be damaged.
+Do not use non-conventional discs such as heart-shaped, octagonal discs, etc. The In-dash CD changer could be damaged.